bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3-3-1.md

 After build process finish, it will output manifest file.This file has each package name and version be installed to target file system.

 The first build process of Yocto will take more time, this depend on your PC cpu core number and RAM size.
 The Yocto recommend use eight core CPU and SSD hardware to impove build speed.
-Another way, the Yocto will generate cache after first build, the next build process also save more time for you.
+Additionally, the Yocto will generate cache after first build, the next build process also save more time for you.

 All output files are in "tmp/deploy/images/myd-y6ul14x14/" directory after build complete.
 Below as example: